code-rush/givel-info/givel/README.md

              for the user who created/accepted the challenge and clock starts ticking from that point.
 The user now has 48 hrs to complete the challenge.
            - If the user does not respond in 48 hrs, the challenge becomes 'INACTIVE'.
-           - Any any point of time during the challenge is 'ACTIVE' or 'INACTIVE, the user can click the button where the clock is ticking and a question is popped up asking if the user has completed the challenge.
+           - At any point of time during the challenge is 'ACTIVE' or 'INACTIVE, the user can click the button where the clock is ticking and a question is popped up asking if the user has completed the challenge.
 If the user selects *YES*, then the state of the challenge changes to 'COMPLETE' and they are praised with a